sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 In the following, let's take a look at a traditional piece of code:

-{% include code.md name='05-registry-0' caption='Registry Example' %}
+{% include code.md name='05-registry-0' caption='Registry example' %}

 It is a registry class with a shared `set` and `get` function.
 The access to the underlying unordered map is protected against concurrent access with a mutex.
 At the first glance it seems that only minimal work is done under the mutex.
 The unordered map is a fairly efficient data structure, it is a hash map.
 But the amount of time it takes to hash the key depends on the length of the string.
 So the work that is being done under the lock here is actually fairly unbounded.
 It depends completely on the lengths of the string.
 It may be probably typically small but it could be big.
 On top of the hash calculation comes a potentially allocation of a new bucket within the unordered map, which in most cases requires another lock within the memory manager.
 This lock can be, depending on the operating system, a global lock within the process.